-The price may range but this helmet may run a bit higher in price than other half shells due to the premium design and lightweight feel.
+This helmet may run a bit higher in price than other half shells due to the premium design and lightweight feel.
 At this price you may expect to see the addition of MIPS lining.
 Fox is known for great design and quality however, so most users were comfortable with the cost.

 8. Giro Hex

 This lightweight helmet fits snugly but offers minimal coverage.
-It sits up a bit high and does not provide much protection for the back of head.
-It does have a removable POV visor that is easily adjusted vertically to provide optional eye protection without limiting your visual field.
+It sits up a bit high and does not provide much protection for the back of the head.
+It does have a removable POV visor that is easily adjusted vertically to provide additional eye protection without limiting your visual field.

-With 22 vents, this is one of the best breathable mountain bike helmets available.
+With 22 vents, this is one of the most breathable mountain bike helmets available.